 Teachers Village is a mixed-use development envisioned for downtown Newark south of Market Street and west of Broad Street.
-It will encompass eight new buildings, including Workforce Housing, Charter Schools and small to mid-scale retail located along Halsey Street between Branford and Hill Street.
+It will encompass six new buildings, including Workforce Housing, Charter Schools and small to mid-scale retail located along Halsey Street between Branford Street and Hill Street.
 These elements will provide 200 residential units for teachers, three charter schools, a daycare center and a variety of retail spaces at street level.
 Sustainable design, new landscaping and streetscape improvements are integral to the goal of creating an exemplary development for a flourishing community in Newark.

 Each new building is site specific and designed relative to its context.
 Street wall heights are regulated in accordance with the Newark Living Downtown Plan and provide a rich variety of street conditions.
 The new Halsey Street retail corridor is at the heart of the development and offers a mix of venues for vibrant street life.
 The residential spaces and schools are designed with generous windows that are open to the light and activity of the streets below.
 As required by the Newark Living Downtown Plan, all of the new building fronts facing Halsey Street are four-stories tall, not exceeding 60-feet in height.
 As permitted by zoning regulations, the buildings setback from Halsey Street above 60-feet grow in height, reaching a maximum of 6-stories.